grafana/helm-charts/charts/grafana/README.md

 the headless service by setting `headlessService: true` in your `values.yaml` file.

-As next step you have to setup the `grafana.ini` in a way that it will make use of the headless service to obtain all the IPs of the cluster.
+As next step you have to setup the `grafana.ini` in your `values.yaml` in a way that it will make use of the headless service to obtain all the IPs of the cluster.
 You should replace ``{{ Name }}`` with the name of your helm deployment.

 ```yaml
 grafana.ini: